¡ENVÍO GRATIS! Para compras superiores a 195€

 Si tiene cualquier duda, puedes comunicarte con nosotros:

 Capellanía es un vino blanco con barrica elaborado por Bodegas Marqués de Murrieta y acogido a la Denominación de Origen Calificada Rioja.
-Disponible en la añada 2017.

-Es un vino de parcela ya que toda la uva empleada de la variedad Viura procede de un sólo viñedo centenario.
+Es un vino blalnco de parcela ya que toda la uva empleada de la variedad Viura procede de un sólo viñedo centenario.
 Plantado en 1945, el Pago Capellanía se encuentra en la parte más alta (485 metros de altitud) de Finca Ygay.
 Tras su vinificación, envejece en barricas nuevas de roble francés durante 15 meses, posteriormente se afina en botella durante 12 meses mas.

 Producción anual dependiendo de las características de la añada entorno a 45.000 botellas.